igiannakas/Stealthmax-v2-ESPHome-Controller/README.md

 > ⚠️ **Note:** Some BME280 sensors (eg. AZ Delivery ones) require I²C address `0x76` (default is `0x77`, which is used in Isik's combo sensors)

+> ⚠️ **Note:** On boot up the sensors take approximately 90 seconds to stabilise before they start reporting values.

 ### Servo Wiring
 - PWM → **GPIO16**
 - Power from ESP32 5V/GND *or* from the buck-boost converter output